Japan routs Myanmar 10-0 to advance to 3rd round - WHIZ News

-CHIBA, Japan (AP) — Yuya Osako scored five goals as Japan routed Myanmar 10-0 to become the first Asian team to secure a place in the third round of World Cup qualifying on Friday.
+CHIBA, Japan (AP) — Yuya Osako scored five goals as Japan routed Myanmar 10-0 to become the first team in Asia to secure a place in the third round of World Cup qualifying on Friday.

 China, which plays Guam on Sunday, still has much work to do.

 Takumi Minamino’s brace for Japan, and a goal each from Hidemasa Morita, Daichi Kamada and Ko Itakura, gave a weakened Myanmar its heaviest-ever defeat.
-The team was missing several stars who had refused to play in protest at February’s military coup.
+Myanmar, which was missing several stars who had refused to play in protest at February’s military coup, hadn’t played an international match in 18 months because of the COVID-19 pandemic.

+The result was beyond doubt quickly.
+Osako scored three goals in the first half hour and another two in the second half at Fukuda Denshi Arena, which was closed to fans because of restrictions in place because of the coronavirus.

+“We’ve shown that aggressive attitude, to go for another goal even after the result was beyond doubt, and also not slacking off to keep a clean sheet,” head coach Hajime Moriyasu said, according to the Kyodo news agency.
+“They were focused on playing at a high standard.”

 Japan has the best record of all teams in the second round of Asian qualification, with 37 goals and none conceded in its six wins in Group F. It moves to the next stage, scheduled to start in September, with two matches to spare.